+The UHP has three proposal deadlines.
+They are: April 10 for work to begin in the summer, July 10 for work to begin in the fall, and November 10 for work to begin in the spring.
+Exceptions must be approved by the Director.
 Once the proposal is approved, the student is provided a section number and CRN which allows them to register for UHON 499-Honors Thesis.

-Note: Students who are not required to complete a capstone project or thesis within their discipline and wish to count a departmental 499 as their Honors thesis may do so.
-Students are still required to get approval from the Honors Director by submitting their thesis proposal and filling out Form UHON 499A- Application for Departmental Senior Thesis/Project.
-However, instead of listing UHON 499 as the course, students will write in the appropriate rubric (i.e. PSYC 499, HIST 499, etc.)
+Note: Students who are not required to complete a capstone project or thesis within their discipline and wish to count a departmental 499 as their honors thesis may do so.
+A thesis proposal and UHON 499 form are still required, though instead of listing UHON 499 as the course, students will write in the appropriate rubric (i.e. PSYC 499, HIST 499, etc.)